710 West 168th Street, 3rd floor

 An estimated three out of five people with Alzheimer's disease wander and get lost, usually beginning in the early stages of the disease, leaving them vulnerable to injury.
 Researchers suspect that these problems originate in an area of the brain known as the entorhinal cortex (EC).
 The EC plays a key role in memory and navigation and is among the first brain structures affected by the buildup of neurofibrillary tangles that are largely composed of tau, a hallmark of Alzheimer's disease.
 "Until now, no one has been able to show how tau pathology might lead to navigational difficulties," said co-study leader Karen E. Duff, PhD, professor of pathology & cell biology (in psychiatry and in the Taub Institute for Research on Alzheimerâ€™s Disease and the Aging Brain) at Columbia..." [read more]

-Also covered by: ScienceDaily, Medical News Today, Daily Mail, Mirror, and Cosmos.
+Also covered by: Lab Chat (STAT), Genetic Engineering & Biotechnology News, Cosmos Magazine, Medical News, ScienceDaily, Medical News Today, Daily Mail, Mirror, PsyPost, Alzheimer's Reading Room, and Medical Xpress.

 BAYLOR COLLEGE OF MEDICINEBy Allison Huseman